Are You in a Toxic Workplace? How to Know If You Are… and What to Do About It

 - What can I do about it anyway?

 So, yeah, there may be reasonable explanations and solutions if it feels like toxicity is showing up in your workplace.
-At the same time, it’s worth getting some key questions and terms defined and clear, to help you determine if you are on a toxic workplace or not.
+At the same time, it’s worth getting some key questions and terms defined and clear, to help you determine if you are in a toxic workplace or not.

-- Harm to people or property
+- Harm to people or property.

-- Unpredictability is the rule, not just about daily happenings but also about your job’s longevity
+- Unpredictability is the rule; not just about daily happenings, but also about your job’s longevity.

-- You notice drama, gossip, bullying.
+- Drama, gossip, or bullying.

-- Your focus and/or performance are negatively affected
+- Your focus and/or performance are negatively affected,

-- Your sleep and/or eating are disrupted (in either direction – excess or minimization)
+- Your sleep and/or eating are disrupted (in either direction – excess or minimization).